July 29, 2025

 And then there's the "Urethane Microspheres."
 Sounds like something out of a sci-fi movie, right?

 Apparently, these tiny bubbles are there to absorb vibrations and improve feel.
-I'm not entirely sure how it works, but I like to imagine them as tiny cheerleaders, cushioning the blow every time I accidentally hit the ball off the toe.
+I'm not entirely sure how it works, but I like to imagine them as tiny cheerleaders, cushioning the blow every time I accidentally strike the ball off the toe.

 (Which, let's be real, happens more often than I'd like to admit.)